inform-health-informatics/emap_documentation/technical_overview/technical_details/Message_flow.md

 data with live information available through message streams.

-Messages on these message streams contain diverse data, including patient details such as name and medication given, but also doctors treating the patient and which ward and bed this patient has been in.
+Messages on these message streams contain diverse data, including patient details such as name and medication given, but also doctors treating the patient and where the patient is.
 It should be noted here, that the HL7 Reader in its current version supports different versions of the HL7 messaging standard through HAPI.